 - Fluids to help prevent dehydration and fatigue

 Avoid taking an anti-diarrheal medication — this slows your digestive system down, preventing your body from getting rid of the toxins.
-Antibiotics generally aren't recommended because they can increase the risk of serious complications.
+Antibiotics generally aren't recommended because they can increase the risk of serious complications and they don't appear to help treat the infection.

-If you have a serious E. coli infection that has caused hemolytic uremic syndrome, you'll be hospitalized and given supportive care, including IV fluids, blood transfusions and kidney dialysis.
+If you have a serious E. coli infection that has caused a life-threatening form of kidney failure (hemolytic uremic syndrome), you'll be hospitalized.
+Treatment includes IV fluids, blood transfusions and kidney dialysis.

 Lifestyle and home remedies